anupa-droid/assign-velotio/q4bonus.md

 # Bonus Q4

 ###### <span style="color:#2318ea">Design a CI/CD system for the application assuming it will be deployed on Kubernetes in production.</span>
-*kindly take a look at the corresponding image linked separately*
+*PS: kindly take a look at the corresponding image linked separately*

 There are multiple approaches to defining how a CI/CD Kubernetes pipeline should be deployed,but the popular emerging paradigms are: the pull pattern and the push-type pipeline.
 The best approach out of these two will be the pull pipeline,specifically known as “GitOps”.
 GitOps is a way to do Continuous Delivery.
 It leverages Git as a single source of truth for declarative infrastructure and applications, providing both revision and change control.
 With GitOps, a system is run by submitting pull requests (and subsequent merges) to achieve the desired state of the system represented in a Git repository.GitOps with Kubernetes provides next level of infrastructure-as-code and immutable infrastructure through declarative continuous delivery systems.
 It is a framework which is designed to integrate well with any CI/CD pipeline, even when you utilize third-party tools to manage your pipeline natively.
 In short, GitOps combines the traditional CI/CD pipelines with Git workflows, allowing for better end-to-end management of Kubernetes and app development.
 The two are treated as a unified process rather than separate ones.